safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 We believe that the difference between SafetyScore and first-generation digital contact tracing efforts is a bit like the difference between the iPhone and the smartphones which predated it.
-They might sound like they have similar functionality, but the way they’ll used will be completely different.
+They might sound like they have similar functionality, but the way they will be used will be completely different.

 Some aspects which set SafetyScore apart are: